Harden must quarantine until Friday; could play in opener

 The Rockets were scheduled to play Wednesday against Oklahoma City, a game postponed for a variety of coronavirus issues.
 Among them was Harden declared unavailable to play after the NBA determined he violated the league’s health and safety protocols.

+Meanwhile, the league announced Thursday that out of the 558 players tested for COVID-19 in the week starting Dec.
+16, there were two new confirmed player positive tests.

+But the Rockets-Thunder game is the only one to be postponed so far this season.

-Under NBA rules, a team needs eight healthy players to play, and the Rockets were one short.
+Under NBA rules, a team needs eight healthy players to play, and the Rockets were one short Wednesday.
 They have 16 players on the roster, and nine were out: One was injured; three returned tests that were either positive or inconclusive for coronavirus; four other players are quarantined as part of the virus protocols; and Harden was ineligible.

 The NBA’s medical staff determined Harden needed to quarantine for four days, which started Tuesday, before he can return to practice, games or team activities.
 The league was still reviewing to see if any other quarantine decisions were needed for other Rockets players.